-Price wars: Waitomo pumps offer Kiwis petrol below $2 per litre
+Price wars: Waitomo pumps offer Kiwis petrol under $2 per litre

 Kiwi drivers can rejoice as Waitomo Petroleum service stations are dropping fuel prices to $2 a litre for unleaded 91 petrol for a week.

-Since July motorists have suffered high petrol prices but from today until midday Friday 23 November, Kiwis can drop in at Waitomo fuel stops and fill up with cut-price gas.
+Since July motorists have suffered high petrol prices but from today until midday Friday,

+November 23, Kiwis can drop in at Waitomo fuel stops and fill up with cut-price gas.

 The petrol company will be selling fuel across the country for the following prices: Unleaded 91 at $1.999 a litre, Premium 95 at $2.129 a litre and Diesel at $1.399 a litre.